Pharmacy Care

 Recommended nutrient intakes

-In 2005, Australia and New Zealand developed joint recommendations for nutrient intakes necessary to keep people healthy and to reduce their risk of chronic disease.
-These are also used by the Food Standards Australia New Zealand (FSANZ) for guidance on food labelling requirements.
-This includes food imported into and prepared and sold in both countries.
+Australia and New Zealand publish joint recommendations for nutrient intakes necessary to keep people healthy and to reduce their risk of chronic disease.
+These recommendations are also used by the Food Standards Australia New Zealand (FSANZ) for guidance on food labelling requirements, including for food imported into and prepared and sold in both countries.

 For each nutrient, the level of intake has been calculated (based on available scientific knowledge) according to what is considered adequate to meet the known nutritional needs of almost all healthy people to prevent deficiencies.
 These are called Nutrient Reference Values, and may differ according to age and gender, as well as for pregnancy and breastfeeding.

 People with chronic diseases or premature infants may require further specialist advice.
-In Australia and New Zealand, intake of folate (folic acid), calcium and iron for women, as well as iodine and selenium in all people, are thought to be borderline.
+In Australia and New Zealand, the intake of folate (folic acid), calcium and iron for women, as well as iodine and selenium in all people, are thought to be bordering on too low.

-Guidance is also given for some nutrients in relation to improving fetal development during pregnancy, and reducing the risk of chronic disease (e.g. heart disease and diabetes), for example:
+The Nutrient Reference Values also give guidance for some nutrients in relation to improving fetal development during pregnancy, and reducing the risk of chronic disease (e.g. heart disease and diabetes), for example:

 • folic acid supplementation to prevent deficiency and reduce the risk of neural tube defects in babies: 400 microgram daily before conception and for the first 12 weeks of pregnancy.
 Women with certain other medical conditions or a family history of neural tube defects will need to consume 5 mg daily (seek medical advice)